Tee Ball - Beginner Instructional Baseball

 Combination of player and coach pitch

-AAA-National - Player Pitch - Little League Baseball
+Minor League National - Player Pitch Baseball

-Majors baseball is for boys and girls 10-1/2 through 12 years old who are refining all the skills they have been building up in the AAA divisions in this next stage of competitive baseball.
+Majors baseball is for boys and girls 11-12 years old who are refining all the skills they have been building up in the divisions in this next stage of competitive baseball.
 Majors baseball is also known as the Little League Baseball Division.
 As a competitive division, the primary goals of Majors baseball are to create a fair and balanced competition throughout the division, provide the best opportunities for team and individual skills development, and stage the players for much higher levels of play.

 Practice one night per week